 - and one that stays crisp for the duration.

 I’ve had hit and miss results from frying soft tortillas, seems they can easily end up heavy and soggy.
-I like to bake them 450 degrees for 8-10 minutes.
-Just lay the soft corn tortillas on a baking sheet.
+I like to bake them 400 degrees for around 6 minutes.
+Just lay soft corn tortillas on a baking sheet.
 Lightly brush both sides with vegetable oil, sprinkle with light dusting of salt and chile powder.
-Slide them into the oven for about 3 minutes, turn them over, repeat salt, and chile powder and cook a few minutes longer.
+Slide them into the oven for about 3 minutes, turn them over, repeat salt, and chile powder and cook 3 minutes longer.

 Easy enough, right?
 And this formula leaves us with an endless lineup of combinations.

 Flavoring the lettuce will bring any tostada to a new level of excitement.
-One I prefer is the chopped Romaine tossed with red wine vinegar and olive oil that’s part of the Rick Bayless recipe featured in this post.
-Try it sometime.
+One I prefer is the chopped Romaine tossed with red wine vinegar and olive oil.
+Try it sometime, you’ll be surprised the flavor it brings.

 And, of course, a good salsa is a must.
-This is tomatilla salsa, which Bayless recommends for his Black Bean-Chicken Tostada with Tangy Romaine.
+This is tomatilla salsa, which Bayless recommends for this black bean tostada.

 With tangy romaine, this is a great tostada